-Kate Folsom resides in the Washington, DC area, and is Texas-born and Virginia-raised.
-She is a graduate from the School of Theatre and Dance at James Madison University in Harrisonburg, VA.
-Folsom currently works at the National Endowment for the Arts and was previously with Dance/USA.
-She began her work in Washington, DC in technical theater at Dance Place.
+Kate Folsom resides in Washington, DC, was born in the Lone Star state, and grew up in the Shenandoah Valley.
+Folsom currently works as a Dance Specialist at the National Endowment for the Arts and was previously Director of Programs at Dance/USA.
+She began her work in the DC area in technical theater at Dance Place.

-In the last five years Folsom has performed with Sarah Beth Oppenheim, Stephanie Miracle, Emma Crane Jaster, Dance Exchange, and UpRooted Dance.
+In the last few years Folsom has performed with Heart Stück Bernie/Sarah Beth Oppenheim, Stephanie Miracle, Emma Crane Jaster, Dance Exchange, and UpRooted Dance.

 Folsom has particularly loved the duet work she has done with various artists and enjoys being one on one in the studio with choreographers.
 In Fork, choreographed by Stephanie Miracle, it was said: